zombeer/dhl_api/readme.md

 Added simple `k8s` manifest so you could deploy to you cluster if you wish so.
 Redis runs in a separated pod without any persistance, so it's not fault tolerant, but I believe it's fine at this stage (:

 #### Epilogue
 So...
-This task turned out not that much technical, more like showing "problem solving attitude"...
+This task turned out to be not that much technical but more like showing "problem solving attitude"...
 Hopefully you'll like it (:

 Let me know, if you have any questions.